arickert/thedigradio/_posts/2018-11-07-the-roots-of-white-power-violence-with-kathleen-belew.md

 - Kathleen Belew
 ---

 The man who carried out the massacre in Pittsburgh was apparently motivated by a belief that Jewish people were conspiring to destroy the white race by way of orchestrating mass immigration.
-It's a conspiracy theory with deep roots in America's violent white power movement and that today is echoed by Trump and
-.
-Dan interviews Kathleen Belew on her book
-, a history of the white power revolutionary movement from 1975-1995.
+It's a conspiracy theory with deep roots in America's violent white power movement and that today is echoed by Trump and Fox News.
+Dan interviews Kathleen Belew on her book Bring The War Home: The White Power Movement and Paramilitary America, a history of the white power revolutionary movement from 1975-1995.

 Thanks to Verso Books and University of California Press.
-Check out the excellent titles they have for sale at www.versobooks.com and www.ucpress.edu
+Check out the excellent titles they have for sale at [www.versobooks.com](www.versobooks.com) and www.ucpress.edu

 Please support this podcast with money at [patreon.com/thedig](http://www.patreon.com/TheDig)